What Makes Rum the Most Diverse Spirit You're Not Drinking?

 The variety is staggering.
 Rum is produced in dozens of countries, each with distinct traditions, regulations, and flavor profiles.
 From Jamaican funk to Barbadian elegance, from Cuban smoothness to Martinique's grassy rhum agricole — there is an entire world waiting to be explored.

 If your home bar has whiskey, gin, and tequila but no rum, you are missing a massive piece of the cocktail puzzle.
+Rum unlocks an entirely different flavor spectrum and opens up some of the most beloved cocktails ever created.

 White (Silver) Rum is light, clean, and often slightly sweet.
 It is typically unaged or briefly aged then filtered to remove color.
 This is your go-to for Mojitos, Daiquiris, and Cuba Libres.
-Key bottles: Plantation Trois Étoiles, Havana Club 3 Años, Probitas.
+Key bottles: Plantation Trois Etoiles, Havana Club 3 Anos, Probitas.

 Gold (Amber) Rum spends time in barrels, picking up color and flavor from the wood.
 It has more body and complexity than white rum — notes of vanilla, caramel, and light spice.
 Works beautifully in a Dark & Stormy or a Rum Old Fashioned.
 Try Appleton Estate Signature or Mount Gay Eclipse.